 - Improve the habitat for the Cutthroat Trout, other native fish, aquatic species and terrestrial wildlife

-These goals are being achieved through collaboration, ground restoration treatments, education and outreach and
+These goals are being achieved through collaboration, ground restoration treatments, education and outreach and mapping and monitoring.

 vegetative buffer zones instead of into the creek.
 There are four total road crossings, which the GIS staff visited

-map and draw.
+to map and draw.
 These drawings are graphically presented on the following two pages.